TJJonker/Animus/2 - Source Material/YouTube/How does Computer Memory Work.md

 ### Memory Cell
 The memory cell inside DRAM is called a '1T1C DRAM Memory Cell'.
 It contains a single Transistor to read or write data and a single Capacitator to store data.
 The cell is connected to two lines: the wordline, which enables the channel, and the bitline, which can read or change the value of the cell when the channel is enabled.

-Over every row spans a wordline, and over every column
+Over every row spans a wordline, and over every column spans a bitline, creating a grid like structure.
+If a single wordline and 8 consecutive bitlines are enabled, we can read or update the content of these 8 cells.
+The ends of every bitline is connected to the Column Multiplexer which, depending on the last 10 bits of the memory address, connects these bitlines to the I/O Data Wires of the chip.

 ## References